tenstorrent/tt-metal/best_practices.md

 - **Maintainability**: Avoids hidden dependencies and makes the code easier to understand and maintain.
 - **Predictability**: Improves the predictability of resource management and execution flow.

 ## 12. Move Function  Implementations to `.cpp` Files

 ### Practice
-Move function implementations from header files to `.cpp` files.
+Move function and method implementations from header files to `.cpp` files.
+Template heavy functions/methods implementations could be moved to the '_inl.hpp' file which should be included in the end of the header.

 ### Explanation
 Implementing functions in `.cpp` files rather than in headers reduces compilation dependencies and improves encapsulation.
 It also leads to faster compile times and reduces the chances of multiple definition errors.